-Claiming the lives of nearly 22,000 Americans every year, including over 950 children and teens,Centers for Disease Control and Prevention.
-National Centers for Injury Prevention and Control, Web-based Injury Statistics Query and Reporting System (WISQARS).
-A yearly average was developed using five years of most recent available data: 2012-2016.
-Children and teens defined as 0 to 19. firearm suicide is a significant public health crisis in the U.S.Ibid.
-A yearly average was developed using five years of most recent available data: 2012-2016.
-Nearly two-thirds of all gun deaths in the U.S. are suicides: an average of 59 deaths a day.Ibid.
-Firearm suicide to total suicide ratio and daily average developed using five years of most recent available data: 2012-2016.
-And the problem is getting worse: over the past decade, the U.S. firearm suicide rate has increased by 19 percent.Ibid.
-A percent change was developed using 2007-2016 age-adjusted rates for all ages.
-This trend has been of particular concern for children and teens, with the rate of firearm suicide up by 61 percent in the past ten years.Ibid.
-A percent change was developed using 2007-2016 crude rates for children and teens (0 to 19).
-Addressing firearm suicide is an essential element of any strategy to reduce both suicide and gun violence in this country.
-Given the unique lethality of firearms as a means of suicide, policies and practices that limit or disrupt access to firearms have been shown to save lives.
+Claiming the lives of over 22,000 Americans every year, including over 1,000 children and teens,Centers for Disease Control and Prevention.
+National Center for Injury Prevention and Control, Web-based Injury Statistics Query and Reporting System (WISQARS) Fatal Injury Reports.
+A yearly average was developed using five years of most recent available data: 2013 to 2017.
+Children and teens defined as aged 0 to 19. firearm suicide is a significant public health crisis in the US.Ibid.
+A yearly average was developed using five years of most recent available data: 2013 to 2017.
+Nearly two-thirds of all gun deaths in the US are suicides, resulting in an average of 61 deaths a day.Ibid.
+Firearm suicide to total suicide ratio and daily average developed using five years of most recent available data: 2013 to 2017.
+And the problem is getting worse: Over the past decade, the US firearm suicide rate has increased by 19 percent.Ibid.
+A percent change was developed using 2008 to 2017 age-adjusted rates for all ages.
+This trend has been of particular concern for children and teens, whose firearm suicide rate has increased by 82 percent over the past 10 years;Ibid.
+A percent change was developed using 2007 to 2016 crude rates for children and teens (0 to 19). and for veterans, who have a firearm suicide rate 1.5 times higher than non-veteran adults.US Department of Veterans Affairs.
+Office of Mental Health and Suicide Prevention.
+VA National Suicide Data Report: 2005–2016. https://bit.ly/2DCQeRB.
+September 2018.

-- Of the most commonly used methods of self-harm, firearms are by far the most lethal, with a fatality rate of approximately 85 percent.Miller M, Azrael D, Hemenway D. The epidemiology of case fatality rates for suicide in the northeast.
-Annals of Emergency Medicine.
-2004; 43(6): 723-30.,Miller M, Azrael D, Barber C. Suicide mortality in the United States: The importance of attending to method in understanding population-level disparities in the burden of suicide.
-Annual Review of Public Health.
-2012;33:393–408.
-Conversely, less than 5 percent of people who attempt suicide using other methods will die,Vyrostek SB, Annest JL, Ryan GW.
+There is a popular misconception that suicide is inevitable, that suicidal ideation is a permanent condition.
+But most people who attempt suicide do not die—unless they use a gun.
+Across all suicide attempts not involving a firearm, less than 5 percent will result in death.Vyrostek SB, Annest JL, Ryan GW.
 Surveillance for fatal and nonfatal injuries - United States, 2001.
 Morbidity and Mortality Weekly Report.
 Surveillance Summaries.
-2004; 53(7): 1-57.,Miller M, Azrael D, Barber C. Suicide mortality in the United States: The importance of attending to method in understanding population-level disparities in the burden of suicide.
+2004;53(7):1–57.
+Miller M, Azrael D, Barber C. Suicide mortality in the United States: the importance of attending to method in understanding population-level disparities in the burden of suicide.
 Annual Review of Public Health.
-2012;33:393–408. and the vast majority of all those who survive do not go on to die by suicide.Owens D, Horrocks J, House A. Fatal and non-fatal repetition of self-harm: Systematic review.
+2012;33:393–408.
+But for gun suicide, those statistics are flipped: Approximately 85 percent of gun suicide attempts end in death.Miller M, Azrael D, Hemenway D. The epidemiology of case fatality rates for suicide in the northeast.
+Annals of Emergency Medicine.
+2004;43(6):723–30.
+Miller M, Azrael D, Barber C. Suicide mortality in the United States: the importance of attending to method in understanding population-level disparities in the burden of suicide.
+Annual Review of Public Health.
+2012;33:393–408.
+And the vast majority of all those who survive a suicide attempt do not go on to die by suicide.Owens D, Horrocks J, House A. Fatal and non-fatal repetition of self-harm.
+Systematic review.
 British Journal of Psychiatry.
 2002;181:193–199.
 This suggests that a reduction in suicide attempts by firearm would result in an overall decline in the suicide rate.Soffen K. To reduce suicides, look at guns.
 The Washington Post.
-July 13, 2016. https://wapo.st/2I7MCUx.,Yip PS, Caine E, Yousuf S, Chang SS, Wu KC, Chen YY.
+July 13, 2016. https://wapo.st/2I7MCUx.
+Yip PS, Caine E, Yousuf S, Chang SS, Wu KC, Chen YY.
 Means restriction for suicide prevention.
 The Lancet.
 2012;379(9834):2393–2399.

-Americans living in rural areas experience higher rates of firearm suicide than those living in urban areas.Centers for Disease Control and Prevention.
-National Center for Health Statistics, Wide-ranging Online Data for Epidemiologic Research Tool (WONDER).
-A yearly average of each CDC classified urbanization level was developed using five years of most recent available data: 2012-2016.
+Americans living in rural areas experience far higher rates of firearm suicide than those living in urban areas.Centers for Disease Control and Prevention.
+National Center for Health Statistics, Wide-ranging ONline Data for Epidemiologic Research (WONDER) Underlying Cause of Death.
+A yearly average of each CDC classified urbanization level was developed using five years of most recent available data: 2013 to 2017.
 The average firearm suicide rate increases as counties become more rural,Ibid.
-A yearly average was developed using five years of most recent available data: 2012-2016.
-County urbanization levels given by CDC.,Centers for Disease Control and Prevention.
+A yearly average was developed using five years of most recent available data: 2013 to 2017.
+County urbanization levels given by CDC; Centers for Disease Control and Prevention.
 2013 NCHS Urban-Rural Classification Scheme for Counties.
-Published April 2014.and the rate of firearm suicide in the most rural counties is over two times higher than in the most urban.Centers for Disease Control and Prevention.
-National Center for Health Statistics, Wide-ranging Online Data for Epidemiologic Research Tool (WONDER).
-A yearly average was developed using five years of most recent available data: 2012-2016.
+April 2014 and the rate of firearm suicide in the most rural counties is 58 percent higher than in the most urban.Centers for Disease Control and Prevention.
+National Center for Health Statistics, Wide-ranging ONline Data for Epidemiologic Research (WONDER) Underlying Cause of Death.
+A yearly average was developed using five years of most recent available data: 2013 to 2017.

 Policies and practices that focus on disrupting access to firearms can reduce firearm suicides.
 These include: